Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

 \subsubsection{Historical Visual Context Modeling}

-Representing panoramic content in a plane is a long-standing challenging problem that has been extensively studied in cartography.
+Representing panoramic content in a plane is a long-standing problem that has been extensively studied in cartography.
 Unfortunately, there is no perfect sphere-to-plane projection, as stated in Gauss's Theorem Egregium.
-Therefore, the question boils down to finding a panoramic representation that is less distorted and meanwhile more convenient to work with computationally.
-Instead of directly adopting the ERP sequence as the historical visual context, we resort to the viewport representation~\cite{xu2019predicting,sui2022perceptual}, which is less distorted and better reflects how viewers experience \mdegr videos.
+Therefore, the question boils down to finding a panoramic representation that is less distorted and, meanwhile, more convenient to work with computationally.
+Instead of directly adopting the ERP sequence as the historical visual context, we resort to the viewport representation~\cite{xu2019predicting,sui2022perceptual}, which is less distorted and better reflects how users view \mdegr videos.